steveswinsburg/oracle12c-docker/README.md

-                  Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express) -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e ORACLE_MEM: Total memory in MB to allocate to Oracle (default: 2048) -v /opt/oracle/oradata
+                  Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express) -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -v /opt/oracle/oradata
                   The data volume to use for the database.
                   Has to be writable by the Unix "oracle" (uid: 54321) user inside the container!